-The Needle Exchange gives clean needles to people who use injection drugs and reduces the spread of disease in the community.
+The Needle Exchange gives clean needles and supplies to people who use injection drugs and reduces the spread of disease in the community.

 - What is the Needle Exchange?